wisetrack-io/android-sdk/README.md

 For further assistance, contact the WiseTrack support team at support@wisetrack.io.

 ## License

-The WiseTrack SDK is licensed under the MIT License.
-See the LICENSE file for details.
+The WiseTrack Flutter Plugin is licensed under the WiseTrack SDK License Agreement.
+See the [LICENSE](LICENSE) file for details.